jogi/jogi.blog/README.md

 A few modifications have been done to the base Atlas boilerplate code to fit my needs.

 * Use [normalize.css](https://github.com/necolas/normalize.css) and a modified version of [Skeleton](https://github.com/dhg/Skeleton/)
-* Minify CSS action added to the gulpfile that minifies and concatinates all the CSS files into one `site.css` file
+* Minify CSS action added to the `styles.html` that minifies and concatinates all the CSS files into one `site.css` file
 * Use Hugo's inbuilt syntax highlighting with Xcode syntax style
 * Added pagination for posts with 10 posts/page by default
 * Remove Netlify CMS